 Individuals with beta thalassemia minor usually do not develop symptoms and do not require treatment.
-It is important that individuals with beta thalassemia minor be correctly diagnosed, however, in order to avoid unnecessary treatments for similarly-appearing conditions such as iron deficiency anemia.
+It is important that individuals with beta thalassemia minor be correctly diagnosed, however, in order to avoid unnecessary treatments for similarly appearing conditions such as iron deficiency anemia.
 These individuals should not routinely take iron supplements.

 Individuals with beta thalassemia major require regular blood transfusions.
-A blood transfusion is a common procedure in which affected individuals receive donated blood in order to restore the levels of healthy, functioning hemoglobin to their blood.
+A blood transfusion is a common procedure in which affected individuals receive donated blood to restore the levels of healthy, functioning hemoglobin to their blood.
 During this procedure, donated blood is delivered to the body through a small, plastic tube inserted into a blood vessel (intravenously).
 The procedure may take anywhere from 1-4 hours.
 Individuals with beta thalassemia major require regular blood transfusions, as frequently as every 2-4 weeks in severe cases.
 Individuals with beta thalassemia intermedia occasionally require blood transfusions such as when suffering from an illness or infection or when planning to undergo surgery.

 Some individuals may be treated by the surgical removal of the spleen (splenectomy).
 An abnormally enlarged spleen (splenomegaly) can cause severe pain and contribute to anemia.
 Splenomegaly can cause low levels of the blood cells (platelets) that allow the blood to clot.
 An enlarged spleen in individuals with beta thalassemia may occur due to increased destruction of red blood cells, the formation of blood cells outside of the bone marrow (extramedullary hematopoiesis), repeated blood transfusions, or iron overload.
 If other forms of therapy fail, removal of the spleen may be considered.
 Splenectomy has led to improvement in certain symptoms associated with beta thalassemia.
 However, this surgical procedure carries risks, which are weighed against benefits in each individual case.
-If a splenectomy is required, one month before the surgery pneumococcal conjugate vaccine should be given.
-In addition, antibiotic prophylaxis, usually penicillin 250 mg twice a day, is given the first two years after surgery and for children younger than 16 years.
 Because of advances in the treatment of beta thalassemia in the past several years, splenectomy is rarely necessary as a treatment for affected individuals.